samschott/maestral/README.md

 - `maestral list`: Lists the contents of a directory on Dropbox.

 Maestral currently supports the syncing of multiple Dropbox accounts by running multiple instances.
-This configuration needs to be done from the command line.
+This needs to be done from the command line.
 For example, before running `maestral gui`, one can set up a new configuration with `maestral config new`.
 The configuration name should then be given as command line option `--config-name` before running maestral.
 For example:

 ```shell